 How prefetch works

 - On a desktop, a user hovers over a link.
-After 65 ms it automatically starts preloading the URL in the background.
+After 65 ms it automatically starts preloading the URL in the background (only the HTML).
 This could be a blog post, a page, an image, etc. For example, if your logo has a link to your homepage, it would preload your homepage if they hovered over the logo.

 - On mobile, a URL is preloaded after a user starts touching the link on their display, before releasing it.

 The above is the best combination in terms of performance gains and low utilization on your server and mobile device.
 The feature respects if you have data saver or low data mode enabled on your mobile device (Android, iPhone).
 If that is on, nothing will be preloaded.

 Because this feature works on mouse hover, it won’t show up on speed testing tools.
 But we encourage you to click around your site after you enable it.
 You should be able to feel the difference!

 Prefetch is supported by most modern browsers, with the exception of Safari and iOS Safari.
 Note: Prefetch can be enabled in Safari’s web developer tools.
 So it’s safe to assume that prefetch will be supported by default in the future.

 This will load a small under 2 KB JS file (